jayman-cooks/bioreactor_evolver/JOURNAL.md

 ---
 title: "Bioreactor selective evolver"
 author: "Jack (U0792RSM26A)"
-description: "A bioreactor that evolves bacteria to produce strains that eat co2"
+description: "A bioreactor that autonomously evolves bacteria to produce strains that eat co2"
 created_at: "6/20/2025"
 ---